ayush9h/learning-git/README.md

 - This the commit from the learning01 branch.
 - This commit is to check for pull/merge in local branches.
 - KLS
+- This commit is for the stash check